How to Remove Password from ZIP File After Unlocking It

 Method 1: Remove ZIP Password Using WinRAR (Best for .zip & .rar Files)

-- When prompted, enter the correct password to access the contents.
+Step 2: When prompted, enter the correct password to unlock and view the contents.

-- Click OK to create a new password-free ZIP file.
+Step 6: Click OK to generate a new ZIP file.

-✅ Result: You now have an identical ZIP file with no password required to open it.
+✅ Result: You now have a fresh, password-free ZIP file with all the original contents — no more password hassle.

 Method 2: Remove Password Using 7-Zip (Free & Lightweight)